 ROSARY CONGRESS TODAY

-Rosary Congresses are being planned across the country to celebrate the 100th Anniversary of Our Lady of Fatima, from October 7 – October 13, 2017.
-This is an effort to make reparation for the great sins committed in our country and by our country.
-This is an effort to ask God for the grace to rebuild the family and lift the cloud of darkness that covers the hearts and minds of our young people.
-This is an effort to bring our families, our dioceses, our cities, our states and our country into the safe haven of the Immaculate Heart of Mary.
+Eighteen Diocesan Rosary Congresses were planned across the country to celebrate the 100th Anniversary of Our Lady of Fatima, from October 7 – October 13, 2017.
+This was an effort to make reparation for the great sins committed in our country and by our country.
+This was an effort to ask God for the grace to rebuild the family and lift the cloud of darkness that covers the hearts and minds of our young people.
+This was an effort to bring our families, our dioceses, our cities, our states and our country into the safe haven of the Immaculate Heart of Mary.

 If you wish to begin your own Rosary Congress, go to the Start Your Own section of this website.

 As previously stated, the Rosary Congress is a cenacle of prayer that hastens the triumph of the Immaculate Heart of Mary.
 This truly spiritual experience is a foretaste of how beautiful the world will be when humanity returns to the love and service of God.
 It will be that period of peace foretold by Our Lady of Fatima wherein the Eucharistic Heart of Jesus will be the center of our lives and the Holy Spirit will fill our hearts with the fire of His love to renew the face of the earth.

 The Cenacle or upper room in which the Eucharist was instituted at the Last Supper was also the scene of the first novena in preparation for the descent of the Holy Spirit.
 At His Ascension Jesus had asked His disciples to return to Jerusalem and await there the Gift He would send them at Pentecost.
 So they gathered in the cenacle around the Holy Mother in continuous prayer.
 Now, Our Lady invites us to gather with her again in cenacles of prayer and fraternity to await the second Pentecost.